Matthew 4:1-11 · Matthew · Updated April 25, 2026

 Interpretation and theological stakes

-The Catholic tradition interprets this passage as emphasizing Jesus' true humanity, highlighting the reality of his temptations.
-This reading stems from the fact that Jesus experiences hunger (4:2) and is genuinely tempted in ways that resonate with human struggles (4:3, 4:6, 4:9).
+The Catholic tradition interprets this passage as emphasizing Jesus' true humanity, focusing on the reality of his temptations.
+This reading stems from the fact that Jesus experiences hunger (4:2) and is genuinely tempted in ways that align with human struggles (4:3, 4:6, 4:9).
 By resisting these temptations, Jesus exemplifies how humans can rely on God's word to overcome trials.
 The Catholic view stresses that Jesus' responses demonstrate his full participation in human experience, making his example accessible to all believers who face similar challenges in life.

-Considering both interpretations, the passage illustrates a profound theological balance between Jesus' humanity and divinity.
+Considering both interpretations, the passage illustrates a theological balance between Jesus' humanity and divinity.
 It affirms that Jesus, though fully human and subject to temptation, operates with divine authority and wisdom.
 This balance is crucial for understanding the nature of Jesus' mission on earth.
 It suggests that the path to overcoming temptation lies in a harmonious union of human reliance on divine guidance and the strength found in God's word.
 This duality is essential for believers, offering both a model of human resilience and confidence in divine support.
+The passage in Matthew 4:1-11 begins and ends with Jesus countering the devil's temptations by quoting scripture, emphasizing the importance of relying on God's word (verses 3-4, 8-10).
+At the start, the devil challenges Jesus to turn stones into bread, to which Jesus responds by affirming that life is sustained by God's word (verses 3-4).
+The passage concludes with the devil offering Jesus all the kingdoms of the world if He will worship him, and Jesus firmly declares that worship is due to God alone (verses 8-10).
+The central event, where Jesus asserts, "Thou shalt not tempt the Lord thy God" (verse 7), affirms worship and service to God alone.
+This central moment serves as a declaration of faithfulness and trust in God's sovereignty, anchoring the surrounding temptations.

 Continue reading with a Scholar plan